 School counselors have the unique opportunity to help students in all areas of their growth and development.
 Guiding students through personal, social, emotional and even future career development, school counselors are essential members of the education team.
 They work to ensure that each student fulfills his or her potential.
 To accomplish all of this, school counselors must possess a variety of skills, including patience, understanding of gender and cultural differences, ethical decision making skills, leadership skills and social justice.

-AAn online master’s degree in school counseling can help you to develop these skills so that you can handle a diverse range of situations and provide the guidance students need.
+Earning a masters in school counseling online can help you to develop these skills so that you can handle a diverse range of situations and provide the guidance students need.
+The best part is, you'll be gaining your degree without sacrificing the time and income neccesary to enroll in a traditional program.
 A successful school counselor works with the other members of a school system to improve the quality of education as a whole for all students.

-Online school counseling degrees should be from an accredited institution and program, ensuring that coursework requirements are being met by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) standards.
+Online masters in school counseling programs should be properly accredited, ensuring that coursework requirements are being met by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) standards.
 This, along with state school counseling certification or licensure, will allow you to become a school counselor at any grade level.

 Online Master's in School Counseling Programs

-Each master's in school counseling program has its own set of prerequisites, so you should contact your accredited institution for detailed information regarding its policies.
-Depending on your school, you will be required to submit some or all of the following:
+Each online master's in school counseling program has its own set of prerequisites, so you should contact your accredited institution for detailed information regarding its policies.
+Depending on your school, you may be required to submit some or all of the following:

 Application: Fill out an initial application, which you can find on the website of the accredited institution of your choice.
 Paper and online forms are both generally accepted.